- Written by Dr.Mehmet Demircioglu

 When can the crown be treated in the first session?

 The crown can sometimes be treated in the first session when the crown loss is limited, the donor area is strong, the hair characteristics are favorable, and the frontal goal is not too demanding.
-In that patient, a balanced plan may include some crown work without sacrificing the front.
+Then, a balanced plan may include some crown work without sacrificing the front.

-I am most comfortable with first session crown treatment when the patient has realistic expectations.
-He should understand that crown density usually looks softer than the frontal hairline.
-He should also understand that the crown whorl changes hair direction and makes the area visually demanding.
+Crown treatment in the first session makes the most sense when the patient has realistic expectations.
+The patient should understand that crown density usually looks softer than the frontal hairline.
+They should also understand that the crown whorl changes hair direction and makes the area visually demanding.

 A small crown with good surrounding hair is a different problem from a broad crown in advanced hair loss.
 A small crown may improve nicely with moderate graft use.
 A broad crown can absorb many grafts and still look thin under bright light.

 The exact graft number is therefore a result of analysis, not a decoration on a proposal.
-If the surgeon cannot explain why the number fits the surface area, donor reserve, and density goal, the number is not useful yet.
+If the surgeon cannot explain why the number fits the surface area, donor reserve, and density goal, the number is not ready to be trusted.
 Patients who are comparing different estimates should first understand how a surgeon calculates graft number.

-When I plan a combined session, the priority should be clear.
+In a combined session, the priority should be clear.
 Sometimes the goal is a stronger hairline with only light crown softening.
 Sometimes the crown should wait.
-What I do not want is grafts spread so widely that every area looks slightly treated but none looks strong.
+The weak plan is one where grafts are spread so widely that every area looks slightly treated but none looks strong.

 A combined plan is not wrong by definition.
 A careless combined plan is the problem.
 If the grafts are diluted across too much surface area, the patient may finish with neither a strong front nor a satisfying crown.

-In my practice, I would rather under promise on crown density than spend grafts aggressively and leave the donor area weaker than the result deserves.
+It is better to be modest about crown density than to spend grafts aggressively and leave the donor area weaker than the result deserves.

 What if the crown bothers me more than the hairline?